 Admissions visitors should check in at the admissions office upon entering campus at Whitworth/Sanders circle.
 Visitors must be able to attest that they have not experienced any COVID-related symptoms in the last 24 hours, been exposed to anyone with COVID in the last 24 hours, or are currently waiting on COVID test results.

-What will the fall academic calendar look like?
+What will the spring academic calendar look like?

 Counseling and Health Center (Updated August 26, 2020)